pedrojunqueira/da-100/README.md

 - Streaming
 - PubNub

-- Can set up a theme by clickinh in edit.
+- Can set up a theme by clicking in edit.
 - Can also upload or download a Json Theme to be applied to the dashboard

-- Classification of dashboards on `...` (elipsis) settings options [Azure Docs](https://docs.microsoft.com/en-us/power-bi/create-reports/service-data-classification)
+- Classification of dashboards on `...` (ellipsis) settings options [Azure Docs](https://docs.microsoft.com/en-us/power-bi/create-reports/service-data-classification)
 	- DO NOT SHARE,
 	- ASK FOR PERMISSION